w84death/nomad-diskmag/README.md

-# rpii-fdd-mag
+# Raspberry Pi FDD Magazine
-Raspberry Pi FDD Magazine
+Magazine on a 1.44 floppy tailored for Raspberry Pi computers.